dbmdz/iiif-bookshelf-webapp/README.md

   ```

-Check at  http://localhost:8888/index.html wheter the server has started.
+Check at  http://localhost:8888/index.html whether the server has started.
 After that one can write annotations from IIIF Bookshelf Webapp.

 # FAQ